filipelautert/test/README.md

 ```
 2. In simple, modify new-file-in-test.txt too.
 Commit, push
+3. Still in simple, create a new branch called `conflict-fix`
-3. Now back to test:
+4. Now back to test:
 ```
 git diff main:simple/ simple/main # we can see the differences, and a conflict git subtree pull --prefix simple simple main # now we got a conflict to solve